alextanned/ECE1512_2024F_ProjectRepo_AlexTan/README.md

 ## Motivation

 Deep learning advancements have led to remarkable performance across various domains but often at the expense of high computational and memory demands.
 Dataset distillation is a promising solution to this challenge.
 It condenses large datasets into smaller, highly informative subsets that retain essential features of the original data.
-Our approach, DataDAM, aims to significantly reduce resource requirements, making it suitable for applications in resource-constrained environments, such as edge devices and real-time systems.
+In our project, DataDAM, aims to significantly reduce resource requirements, making it suitable for applications in resource-constrained environments, such as edge devices and real-time systems.

 ## Key Features